surya2312/nuvi-challenge/README.md

 My choice of javascript framework is Angular2 with Typescript.
 I have also used PrimeNG to show datatable and Pie chart, to easily visualize the data.

+User Interactions:
+1. like-comment-share a post
+2. Pagination availabe to navigate all the posts
+3. See the post on its own provider site

 ## Prerequisites

 Node.js and npm are essential to Angular development.